bluwy/LuaTween-for-Rainmeter/README.md

 ## Tutorial
 A short tutorial on how to use and create tweens can be found [here](https://github.com/BjornLuG/LuaTween-for-Rainmeter/blob/master/Tutorial.md)

----
+## Credits
+[tween.lua](https://github.com/kikito/tween.lua) - provided some awesome tweening functions

 ## License
-License can be found in the [LICENSE.txt](https://github.com/BjornLuG/LuaTween-for-Rainmeter/blob/master/LICENSE.txt) folder
+License can be found in the [LICENSE.txt](https://github.com/BjornLuG/LuaTween-for-Rainmeter/blob/master/LICENSE.txt) file